Valéry Giscard d'Estaing: European activities

-Throughout his political career, Giscard was a proponent of a greater amount of European integration in the European Community (in what would become the European Union).
-In 1978, he was for this reason the obvious target of Jacques Chirac's Call of Cochin, denouncing the "party of the foreigners".
+Throughout his political career, Giscard was a proponent of a greater amount of European integration in the European Community (in what would become the European Union), mentioning the need for "decisive progress in the organization of Europe".
+He was the main proponent of the Committee of Wise Men responsible for studying the adjustments to the European institutions that needed to be made after the development of the EMS, the first European elections and its enlargement.
+In 1978, he was the target of Jacques Chirac's Call of Cochin, denouncing the his "party of the foreigners".

 From 1989 to 1993, Giscard served as a member of the European Parliament.
 From 1989 to 1991, he was also chairman of the Liberal and Democratic Reformist Group.

-From 2001 to 2004 he served as president of the Convention on the Future of Europe.
+From 2001 to 2004, he served as president of the Convention on the Future of Europe.
 On 29 October 2004, the heads of government of the European Union gathered in Rome, approved and signed the European Constitution based on a draft strongly influenced by Giscard's work at the convention.
 Although the Constitution was rejected by French voters in May 2005, Giscard continued to actively lobby for its passage in other EU states.

 Giscard d'Estaing attracted international attention at the time of the June 2008 Irish vote on the Lisbon Treaty.
 In an article for Le Monde in June 2007, published in English translation by The Irish Times, he said that a "divide and ratify" approach, whereby "public opinion would be led to adopt, without knowing it, the proposals we dare not present to them directly", would be unworthy and would reinforce the idea that the construction of Europe was being organised behind the public's backs by lawyers and diplomats; the quotation was taken out of context by prominent supporters of a "no" vote and distorted to give the impression that Giscard was advocating such a deception, instead of repudiating it.